suryaanshrai/website/content/index.md

 But you'll find my hobbies, personal views, and other activities right alongside my technical deep-dives.
 It's all part of the same story.

 This is me, unfiltered.
 Thanks for stopping by.
 I hope you find something that resonates.

+> [!faq]- Need my resume?
+> While it occasionally gets hard for me to not fantasize that handing out my resume like a pamphlet in the newspaper might eventually land me a great job!
+I don't like to think like that.
+My work is something I am very passionate about and so I'd much rather prefer to get in touch with interested parties and see if we have some common grounds before proceeding the conversation any further.
+That saves the time and effort for the both of us.
+> Please feel free to get in touch with me via email or LinkedIn if you are interested in my resume, responding to any of my views, a regular chit chat on anything you found interesting on this page or some suggestion of your own.
+Wishing you a good time!
+> *I'll be adding commenting options soon btw* :)